Table of Contents

 - Constant innovation to keep you and your product at the head of the pack

-You can find out more about what to look for in an embedded analytics solution by downloading the paper written by independent analysts Gartner.
-‘Increase Your Competitive Advantage With the Right Embedded Analytics Platform Provider’ walks you through key challenges, strategic planning, and eight factors you need to consider when buying embedded analytics.
+You can find out more about what to look for in an embedded analytics solution by downloading the latest report written by independent analysts Gartner - the 2021 Magic Quadrant for Business Intelligence and Analytics Platforms.
+It walks you through key challenges, strategic planning, and the types of features and innovations from the world's leading BI vendors you need to consider when buying embedded analytics today.